flutter/website/flutter-for-ios.md

 redraw until it is invalidated using `setNeedsDisplay()`.

 Furthermore, unlike `UIView`, Flutter’s widgets are lightweight, in part due to their immutability.
-They're lightweight and immutable because they aren't views themselves, and aren't directly drawing anything, but rather are a description of the UI and its semantics that get "inflated" into actual view objects under the hood.
+Because they aren't views themselves, and aren't directly drawing anything, but rather are a description of the UI and its semantics that get "inflated" into actual view objects under the hood.

 Flutter includes the [Material Components](https://material.io/develop/flutter/) library.
 These are widgets that implement the